NEW: State outlines how we will reopen Massachusetts:

 - COVID-19 rumors and scams - don't become a victim!

 Scams about Stimulus payments

 - Text COVIDMA to 888777 to sign up for text updates from the State

 - NEW: State has created Reopening Massachusetts website with information on phases and business reopening.

-- NEW: State Officials Issue Guidance for Antibody Testing
+- State Officials Issue Guidance for Antibody Testing

-- NEW: Resources for filing Abuse Protection Orders and Harrassment Prevention Orders
+- Resources for filing Abuse Protection Orders and Harrassment Prevention Orders

 - As of May 6, you must wear a face covering in public when social distancing isn't possible.
 See executive order.